ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 * Provides MS with a secure (i.e. integrity protected) manner by which to provide the Secretariat with the MS its CSCA and DSC lists (CIRBAC, t.b.c)
 * Shall validate the DSCs against the CSCA prior to publication.
 * MAY sign the aggregated list.

+The format for these lists is TBC and will likely follow current ICAO-ML standards closely.
+They are likely to be optimised for clarity and interoperability.
+And are therefore highly likely to be very different from the trust-lists that the verifiers  download daily from the field.
+As these are highly Member State specific; and need to be tuned to the technological setting at hand.

 And that also will